MetaMask/metamask-eth-abis/README.md

 1. ERC20: Token Standard
 2. ERC721: Non-Fungible Token Standard
 3. ERC1155: Multi Token Standard
+4. FiatTokenV2

-Requires the web3 API to be available, either by initailizing it yourself, or using a web3-injecting Javascript environment, like MetaMask, Geth, or Mist.
+Requires the web3 API to be available, either by initializing it yourself, or using a web3-injecting Javascript environment, like MetaMask, Geth, or Mist.

 ## Installation